SHARING A COMMON VISION IN A DIVIDED WORLD.

 As concerns closer to home, a 2019 Angus Reid poll found three in five Canadians were concerned about the future of the next generation.
 Climate change remains our No. 1 issue – yet we don’t agree on the best way to fight it.
 And there’s an increasing mood of inter-regional dissatisfaction, alienation and fragmentation.

 Please note videos on this website refer to a submission closing date of December 31, 2020 and a tentative exhibition date of the summer of 2022.
-Due to Covid challenges, and as noted above, these have been extended to December 31, 2021 and 2023 respectively.
+Due to Covid challenges, design and construction requirements, image processing and numerous other project initiatives, these have been extended to December 31, 2021 and 2024/25 respectively.

 HELP BUILD THE FOREST THROUGH SPONSORSHIP.